Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Drinking too much can impair judgment, which can then lead to risky behaviors and an increased rate of accidents, injuries, and violence.
 Too much alcohol at a time can cause blackouts, or gaps in memory.

 Heavy drinking over time reduces the size of the neurons in your brain.
-Early use of alcohol (drinking before the brain is fully developed) can alter the brain’s structure and function.
+Early use of alcohol (drinking before the brain is fully developed) can alter the brain’s structure and function as well.

 Heart

-In the short term, alcohol raises your blood pressure and cholesterol levels.
+In the short term, research indicates that alcohol raises your blood pressure and cholesterol levels.
 Alcohol can cause an irregular heart rate.
 In time, this can lead to cardiac complications, such as an increased risk for heart disease and heart attack.

 Prolonged alcohol abuse can also cause alcoholic cardiomyopathy, which weakens your heart muscle.

-While there has been some research indicating that moderate consumption of alcohol can have protective effects on the heart and cardiovascular system, drinking too much can have far more negative consequences on the heart than any possible benefits.
+While there has been some research indicating that low to moderate consumption of alcohol can have protective effects on the heart and cardiovascular system, drinking too much can have far more negative consequences on the heart.

 Liver